-The Austin-Healey Sprite by BMC was first unveiled to a waiting world in the picturesque setting of Monte Carlo in late May of 1958.
+The Austin-Healey Sprite as first unveiled to a waiting world in the picturesque setting of Monte Carlo in late May of 1958.

 The Sprite was in some hallowed company at that time and in that place, where the cream of the world’s sports cars were cruising along the promenades of the Island state of Monaco, just a few hours before the starter’s flag was raised before that year's Monaco Grand Prix.